Yufei-L/2019-431/README.md

 ## What Must I Do Before the First Class at 1 PM on August 27?

 1. Register for the course.
-2. By August 19, I should have a document here which gives you more detailed instructions.
+2. Fill out the "Welcome to 431" Survey at http://bit.ly/431-2019-welcome-survey.
+3. We'll read two books this semester that you'll need to purchase (combined price is about $25):
+    - Nate Silver, *The Signal and the Noise* ISBN-13: 978-1594204111 [Amazon Link](https://www.amazon.com/Signal-Noise-Many-Predictions-Fail-but/dp/0143125087), and
+    - Jeffrey Leek, *The Elements of Data Analytic Style*, available at https://leanpub.com/datastyle.
-3. In the meantime, take a look at the course materials posted on this site.
+4. In the meantime, take a look at the course materials posted on this site.
 Remember that everything here is a work in progress, with new materials are arriving regularly from now until the end of the course in December.

-## All of this is a work in progress.
+## Everything here is work in progress.
 Things will change (including some important things) before the first class.

 ## Key Links